freeCodeCamp/FreeCodeCampTriviaQuiz/README.md

 This project is an Alexa skill delivering a developer Q and A session with a choice of subjects.
 The skill will ask ten questions on your chosen subject and mix in the correct answer with three random incorrect answers from the list of answers provided.

 ### Current Question set files
-This repo currently comes with four question files.
+This repo currently comes with four question file.
 - Javascript
 - CSS
 - General Programming and Networking